EMRahman/PiOrder/README.md

 4. Allow customers to order online:
    * Waiting time can set by waiters via the tablets and/or scheduled.
 Hangryness should not be underestimated (customers can get very angry if they are hungry and their order is late).
    * Customers order using a webpage.
 We use [JQuery Mobile](https://jquerymobile.com).
-   * Customer can retrieve ast orders, and take their time in ordering.
+   * Customers can easily reload previous orders and take their time in ordering.
    * Orders arrive straight to the bar and kitchen printers.
+Optional order review page and safety valves placed for security.
    * Frees up waiters manually taking a telephone order.
    * Receipts are emailed to the customers.